Today is the Aussie Rules AFL Grand Final, arguably the biggest sporting event in Australia with over 3 million viewers watching the 2022 game.

 So whoever wins today, enjoy the entertainment - there may be a future Eurovision star in the mix!

-For continued updates on all the Eurovision news, follow us on Facebook, Twitter and Instagram.
-All links at: https://linktr.ee/aussievisionnet
+For continued updates on all Eurovision Song Contest news, follow us on Facebook, Twitter, TikTok, YouTube, Threads and Instagram.
+All the links can be found at: https://linktr.ee/aussievisionnet